El Salvador Coffee: Facts, Guide, Best Brands

 Though small in area, El Salvador looms large in the international coffee industry thanks to its high-quality Bourbon, Pacas, and Pacamara coffee beans.
-If you enjoy coffee with a sweet and complex flavor profile, creamy body, and bright acidity, we recommend picking up some El Salvador coffee beans.
-You might just discover a new favorite origin!
+If you enjoy coffee with a sweet and complex flavour profile, creamy body, and bright acidity, we recommend picking up some El Salvador coffee beans.
+You might just discover a new favourite origin!

 There are approximately 20,000 coffee growers in El Salvador.
 95% of farms in the country are under 20 hectares, with most under 2 hectares.
 By law, no grower can own more than 245 hectares.

 El Salvador exports its coffee primarily to the United States, Germany, Japan, Italy, and Singapore.
 Only about 20% of the coffee grown in El Salvador is consumed domestically.

 The most popular drinks in El Salvador are beer, mostly pilsner; fruit juices, especially sweet-and-sour tamarind juice; a local version of horchata; Tic Tack, the national liquor; and, of course, coffee.
 Other popular hot drinks include hot chocolate and atole de elote.